waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`generate_path_plan` refinement:** Add an optional `avoid_warps` boolean parameter to prevent accidental map transitions.
 - **Tool Debugger Orchestrator Agent:** An agent to automate the multi-step process of identifying a tool bug, calling the `debugging_assistant`, applying the fix with `define_tool`, and re-running the failing test case to verify the fix.
 - **Automated Obstacle Avoidance Tool:** A tool that combines `get_on_screen_object_locations` and `generate_path_plan` to automatically detect and path around temporary obstacles without requiring manual addition of `object_locations_json`.
+- **Deterministic Battle Strategist Tool:** A non-LLM tool that takes battle state as input and returns the best move based on a hardcoded type chart and logic.
+This would be a reliable backup for the `simple_battle_strategist` agent.

 # Appendix: Failure Log